sugarlabs/musicblocks-v4/docs/DEV.md

 _**Note:**_ Users on _Linux_ and _MacOS_ are required to add a `sudo` before these commands.

-Check installation using
+2. Verify the installation with:

 ```bash
 node -v && npm -v && tsc -v && ts-node -v && http-server -v
 ```

-Output should look like
+Output should look like:

 ```bash
 v16.14.0